Updated: Oct 17

 Learning the factors that play a significant role in Indigenous community life is also not only important but necessary.

 The timing of engagement and relationship building can depend on the community lifestyle.
-Calling in advance to confirm, and calling en route if you’re traveling great distances is not only a sound practice when working with Indigenous People, but makes simple business sense.
+Calling in advance to confirm, and calling en route if you’re traveling great distances is not only a sound practice when doing business with First Nations, but makes simple business sense.
 (Related: Why is Indigenous Awareness Training Important?)

 For those communities that rely heavily on natural resources for survival, their very routines may revolve around a time clock that neither works at the speed of mainstream business nor on the average timeclock of a non-Indigenous person.
 Similarly, Indigenous communities place a great importance on the cycle of life.
 It’s not uncommon for an entire administration to shut down following a death in the community.
 Respecting this and recognizing that the potential for a full closure is high while in the midst of engagement will go a long way toward solidifying a working relationship and improve business relations with First Nations communities.
 (Related: Myth Busters: Indigenous Edition #1)

-For positive and effective engagement resulting in success when working with Indigenous People, your audience must feel involved and that views are not only received with respect but are taken seriously.
+For positive and effective Indigenous engagement resulting in success when doing business with First Nations, your audience must feel involved and that views are not only received with respect but are taken seriously.
 Addressing needs from the perspective of an Indigenous community can help create a tangible result based on productively working together over a longer-term basis.
-Contact one of our Professional Indigenous Advisors today for more information.
-Click here